fedepaol/hugoblog/content/posts/xdp-ate-my-packets-and-how-I-debugged-it.md

 ## How I made it work

-Given the issue was related mainly to the native veth implementation, what I did was just to replace the veth based bridge network with Macvlan based one, and it worked!
+After spending so much time after this issue, being near to giving up multiple times, I wanted to see it work.
+So the quick and easy solution was to replace the veth based bridge network with Macvlan based one, and it worked!

 ## Wrapping Up

 I hope this will serve as an example of what tools are available to triage the obscure errors we can incur into when dealing with eBPF, which sometimes are different from the workflow we (as regular kernel users) are used to follow.

-Here I had to use eBPF to debug eBPF (via some tools like `bpftrace` and `xdpdump`) and eventually roll up my sleeves and dig into the kernel sources to understand what that misterious error code I was getting was about.
+This I had to use eBPF to debug eBPF (via some tools like `bpftrace` and `xdpdump`) and eventually roll up my sleeves and dig into the kernel sources to understand what that misterious error code I was getting was about.